jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     FAILED tests/test_magic.py::TestMagic::test_failure - AssertionError: True is not false
     ================================= 1 failed in X.YZs ===================================

-  then I change it back to :ref:`False<test_what_is_false>` to make it pass and can write the rest of the code for the project while the tests run automatically
+  I change it back to :ref:`False<test_what_is_false>` to make it pass, and can write the rest of the code for the project while the tests run automatically

   ..
 TIP:: press ``ctrl`` + ``c`` on the keyboard in the terminal to stop the tests at anytime